mikspi/NodeGetPostProxy/README.md

 ### When to use NodeGetPostProxy

+Problem:

-You have a front-end application which always connect to an IP address and you have multiple server instances:
+Suppose you have a mobile application in which the back-end address is hardcoded.
+Suppose you also have multiple server instances:
-- production: the higher percentage of users connect to it
+- production: users connect to it
-- development: you want to connect to it to test new features (but you cannot modify the frontend because it is mantained by another team)
+- development: developers connect to it to test new features (to connect to it you have to change the hardcoded back-end address in the mobile application)
 - staging: you want that a sample of the users connect to it in order to do an A/B testing

+Solution:

 Your application has a login.
-You want to decide to which server a user connect basing on its username.
+You can decide to which server a user connect basing on its username.

 The solution with this module is to let the production server to act as a Proxy.
 If the user who does the request has to connect to the staging server, because its field "server" in the database is set to "staging", the production server does the request for him (with the get or post fields) and it will return the response.